Dario-DB/GenerationSpain-Project3/README.md

   5. Questions have an aleatory order.
 Each time you play, the order changes.
   6. When the quiz is finished, you get a resume of the game (total questions, correct answered, incorrect answered and  unanswered).

+In future updates it is intended to add new functionalities and solve errors:
+- Results stored and show a top best 5 games ranking  with name and the resume of the game.
+- Fix some HTML/CSS elements (font style, gift rutes).
+- Change to a responsive designe.